MiDevopsEngineer/web-stack-implementation-lemp-stack/project2.md

  ![install php upper part](./images/13a.PNG)
  ![install php down part](./images/13b.PNG)

- ## Step 4- Configuring php to use nginx processor
+ ## Step 4- Configuring Nginx to use PHP processor
  1. I ran `sudo mkdir /var/www/projectLEMP` to Create the root web directory for my_domain.
 I also assigned ownership of the directory with the $USER environment variable by running `sudo chown -R $USER:$USER /var/www/projectLEMP` and below is the output.
  ![make a directory](./images/14.PNG)